stavares843/orion-test-dev-project/README.md

-The app does the following
+The app does the following:

-- opens a webview in a specified URL, using a firefox desktop user agent, where the browser pretends is loading the website in a firefox desktop
+- Opens a web view in a specified URL, using a firefox desktop user agent, where the browser pretends is loading the website in a firefox desktop
-- does a javascript injection in order to change the text in the button in the above url
+- Does a javascript injection in order to change the text in the button in the above URL
-- when clicking on the above button, it downloads the TopSites extension and ''installs'' (mock implementation) in the firefox extension folder
+- When clicking on the above button, it downloads the TopSites extension and ''installs'' (mock implementation) in the firefox extension folder
-- when clicking in the button, displays a list of 10 urls - this is a mock implementation, not the real API from TopSites API
+- When clicking on the button, it displays a list of 10 URL's - this is a mock implementation, not the real API from TopSites API

 <img width="486" alt="Captura de ecrã 2023-03-28, às 01 10 37" src="https://user-images.githubusercontent.com/29093946/228094133-255bf398-79f3-4217-8e96-ac86c8bb4c6a.png">